Qumulo/docs/administrator-guide/upgrading-qumulo-core/instant-software-platform.md

 {{site.data.alerts.end}}

 ### Platform Upgrade
-The infrequent, somewhat slower platform upgrade requires either a _complete reboot_ (rebooting all nodes in your cluster at the same time) or&mdash;in Qumulo Core 5.0.3 (and higher)&mdash;a _rolling reboot_ (rebooting the nodes in your cluster one at a time).
+The infrequent, somewhat slower platform upgrade requires either a _complete reboot_ (rebooting all nodes in your cluster at the same time with SMB and NFS client interruption) or&mdash;in Qumulo Core 5.0.3 (and higher)&mdash;a _rolling reboot_ (rebooting the nodes in your cluster one at a time with impact only to SMB clients).

 The reboot process differentiates platform upgrades from instant software upgrades, where your nodes maintain the Linux operating system (and certain services that Qumulo Core relies on) during the upgrade process and where the underlying host changes less frequently than the container and the file and data protection systems.